Unit (album): Cover art

 The cover is a large, plain yellow circle centred on a plain silver background.
 On the outside surface of the jewel CD case is a transparent sticker with the words "REGURGITATOR" and "UNIT" printed in black for identification in stores.
 This minimalist design, credited to "The Shits" (Quan Yeomans and Janet English) and Ben Ely, won the 1998 ARIA award for best cover art.

 Unit Re-Booted has very similar cover art, and came in four bright colour variations – lime green, purple, royal blue and peach-orange.
 On the re-releases, the title text was printed directly onto the paper.

 Reception and legacy

-In October 2010, the album was listed in the top 30 in the book, 100 Best Australian Albums.
+In October 2010, the album was listed in the top 30 in the book 100 Best Australian Albums.
 In July 2011, the album was voted 10th in Triple J's Hottest 100 Australian Albums of All Time.
 In December 2021, the album was listed at no. 14 in Rolling Stone Australia's '200 Greatest Albums of All Time' countdown.

-Regurgitator played Unit & Tu-Plang in full on the RetroTech Tour in 2012.

 In 2017, Regurgitator played a special one-off show at the Gold Coast Convention & Exhibition Centre celebrating 20 years of Unit, with the show called UNIT20.
 The show was filmed & was later released on DVD in 2019.

-In 2022, the album was included in the Oceania line of the 33^{1}⁄3 book series.
+In 2022, the album was included in the Oceania line of the 33⅓ book series.

 In 2023, Regurgitator toured around Australia for 25 years of Unit, with Custard, DZ Deathrays, Butterfingers & Glitoris.